 3/4 cup old-fashioned oats

 1 teaspoon pure vanilla extract

 Line a small baking sheet with parchment paper.
 Place all ingredients in the bowl of a food processor fitted with a steel blade.
 Pulse to combine, then scrape the sides of the bowl.
-Continue to pulse repeatedly, until mixture begins to clump, scraping down the bowl as needed.
-Do not over process.
-Once well combined, remove from bowl and roll the mixture into approximately 18 1-inch balls.
-Store in airtight container in the refrigerator for up to two weeks.
+Continue to pulse repeatedly, until the mixture begins to clump, scraping down the bowl as needed.
+Do not over-process.
+Once well combined, remove from the bowl and roll the mixture into approximately 18 1-inch balls.
+Store in an airtight container in the refrigerator for up to two weeks.

 Fall Fruit Salad

 1 tablespoon walnut oil

 1 teaspoon maple syrup